Is baggage insurance worth it?

 - Golf insurance – specific cover for golfing holidays, which includes accidental loss, theft or damage to golf equipment like clubs, bags and shoes.

-- Ski travel insurance – offers a higher level of cover for skiers and their own (or hired) skiing equipment.
+- Ski travel insurance – offers a higher level of cover for skiers and their skiing equipment.

 - Wedding cover – additional cover for your wedding dress, accessories, rings and wedding gifts.

-Just be aware that you’ll need to pay extra for any add-ons.
-Check your standard policy first and only buy the extra cover if you really need it.
+Check your standard travel insurance policy and only buy extra cover if you really need it.

 Are baby accessories covered by baggage insurance?

-We understand, kids – or, more specifically, all their accessories – are expensive.
-If you’re travelling with a baby or toddler, a standard travel insurance policy should cover items like car seats, buggies, and travel cots.
-Just check with your insurance provider to be sure, in case you need extra cover for larger items.
-Make sure the total you’re covered for is sufficient for all of your baby’s belongings too.
+If you’re travelling with a baby or toddler, a standard travel insurance policy should cover items like car seats, buggies and travel cots.
+Check with your insurance provider to be sure.

-Be aware that buggies and travel cots may also need to be securely packed or wrapped before going into the aircraft hold to ensure that they’re covered by your policy for damage etc.
+Be aware that buggies and travel cots may need to be securely packed or wrapped before going into the aircraft hold to ensure they’re covered by your policy.

 Are business items covered by baggage insurance?

-Standard travel insurance doesn’t often cover items owned by a business or used for business purposes.
-So if you’re on a business trip and taking your work laptop with you on holiday, you’ll need specialist business travel insurance.
-Meanwhile, if you take out a business travel policy, check the terms and conditions carefully, as you might need to add extra cover for your personal belongings.
+Standard travel insurance doesn’t typically cover items owned by a business or used for business purposes.
+If you’re on a business trip and taking your work laptop, for example, you’ll need specialist business travel insurance.

 How can I keep my baggage safe while I’m on holiday?

-Here are our favourite top tips for keeping your belongings safe (and properly insured) while you’re on holiday:
+Here are some tips for keeping your belongings safe:

-- Use the safe – if your accommodation has a safe, use it to lock away valuable items like jewellery and passports.
+- If your accommodation has a safe, lock away valuable items like jewellery and passports.

-- Lock your suitcase – a combination lock is a cheap and simple deterrent for opportunistic thieves.
+- Lock your suitcase.
+A combination lock is a good deterrent.

-- Wrap your luggage – most airports now offer a plastic-wrap service to protect your luggage from damage, tampering and theft.
+- Wrap your luggage.
+Most airports now offer a plastic-wrap service to protect cases from damage and theft.

-- Wear a money belt – a practical way of keeping money, cards and documents close and secure while you’re sightseeing.
+- Wear a money belt to keep money, credit cards and documents secure.

-- Use your common sense – take extra care in tourist areas where pickpockets are rife.
-Avoid wearing jewellery in crowded places and don’t hang your bag on the back of chairs in busy bars and restaurants.
+- Use your common sense.
+Take extra care in tourist areas where pickpockets are rife.
+Don’t hang your bag on the back of a chair in busy bars and restaurants or leave your phone unattended.

 Read more top tips for keeping your belongings safe on holiday.